 The 4-axis milling machine is more sophisticated, with the additional ability to rotate on the X-axis (similar to a lathe).

 5-axis milling machines include rotation in both the X and Y-axis.
-They are the most complete milling machines available and are implemented for highly complex designs such as medical devices and implants for the medical industry, car models and aerospace structures.
+They are the most complete milling machines available and are implemented for highly complex designs such as medical devices and implants for the medical industry, impellers and aerospace structures.

 Types of CNC Milling

 With vertical milling, a 3-axis milling table is the work surface, which sits below the arm, to which a spindle is attached.

 The spindle can be stationary if a vertical turret mill is used.
 In this case, the table moved along both X and Y axes.
 Meanwhile, if a bed vertical mill is used, the table only moves along the X-axis.
 The spindle travels along the length of the arm, in the Y-Axis direction.

 With horizontal milling, the spindle operates horizontally as opposed to vertically and all other components are similar to vertical milling.
 Generally speaking, horizontal mills are best suited to heavier projects or longer projects.
 They are also suited to parts that require a large amount of material to be removed as the swarf falls away from the part and cutter.

 The cutting tool’s axis of rotation is perpendicular to the surface of the workpiece.

 It employs face milling cutters, with teeth both on the periphery and the tool face, the latter of which is used for finishing applications.
 Face milling is also used to create flat surfaces and control on a finished piece.
 Face milling can produce higher quality finishes than other milling processes and is compatible with both vertical and horizontal milling machines.